raspberrypilearning/physical-computing-with-python/motors.md

     Note: to make it easier to see which pin is which, you can use `Motor(forward=4, backward=14)` for future reference.

-1. Now drive one of the motors forward using:
+1. Now drive one of the motors forward using the following code:

     ```python
     motor1.forward()